Frequently Asked Questions

 What is pre-function?

-Pre-f(x) trips are student-led, non-academic trips that take place from the end of July to the beginning of September each year.
-The trips are led by 2nd year MBA students, so they’re also a great opportunity to connect with the previous class.
+Pre-f(x) trips are student-led, non-academic trips that take place from the end of August to the beginning of September each year.
+The trips are led by 2nd year MBA students, so they’re also a great opportunity to connect with the 2nd year class.

 How many students go on pre-f(x) trips, and will I miss anything if I don’t attend?